 This might be the most difficult skill to learn, but once acquired, is easy to implement and never fails.
 A flowing conversation involves lots of open-ended questions and doesn’t jump from thing to thing erratically.
 The important thing here is to AVOID YES OR NO QUESTIONS AT ALL COSTS.
 This isn’t an interrogation or a cross-examination, and you don’t want the person you’re talking to feel pressured.
 Imagine a conversation that goes like this:

 You: “Good, do you live in this neighborhood.”

 You: “Do you like this city?”

 You: “Do you like ice cream?”

 And it goes on and on!
 This is boring!
-(Hopefully this won’t happen to you, because the person you’re talking to won’t simply answer yes or no questions with just a plain “yes” or “no”).
+(Hopefully, this won’t happen to you, because the person you’re talking to won’t simply answer yes or no questions with just a plain “yes” or “no”).
 Ask questions that require extrapolation- how do you like working here, what do you like about this city, and tell me about a time you ate the best ice cream ever.
-Once you’ve practiced asking these questions, (you can even come up with a preset list so you don’t feel pressured on the spot) your conversations will flow easily, and hopefully your conversation partner will ask you some great questions too!
-If you’re talking to someone in a superior position than you here, this would be a good time to ask for relation of valuable experiences in the workplace.
+Once you’ve practiced asking these questions, (you can even come up with a preset list so you don’t feel pressured on the spot) your conversations will flow easily, and hopefully, your conversation partner will ask you some great questions too!
+If you’re talking to someone in a superior position than you here, this would be a good time to ask for the relation of valuable experiences in the workplace.